Aishwaryahosamani/Module3_Group23/project/Bicom system/1_Requirements/Readme.md

+# Bicom system

 # Description

+  Bicom system is the extension of the unidirectional RKE to bidirectional ke system.
-  In this project we want to Demonostrate   Remote key less(entry).This system is used for checking window status,checkinh alarm status,battery information and door status.
+  This system is used for checking window status,checkinh alarm status,battery information and door status.

  To understand this concept clearly we use led concept.
 * For checking window status all the leds on.